 This is where the thought started “what if we could do this for a longer period of time?”
 So we started looking into it and decided to go for it.
 And it’s indeed a pretty basic lifestyle, but if you want to travel for so many months and visit the less frequented places (and off the beaten track), we believe it’s the only way.

-“38 years old and never having camped” That most certainly got my attention!
+3. “38 years old and never having camped” – Well, that most certainly got my attention!
 And subsequently, you start camping by going in the wilds!
 What were/are your biggest fears and how do/did you deal with them?

 Yes, this was indeed also a thing for us to get used to.
 We’ve been on some school camps but that’s as far as our camping experience went.
 That’s also why we started off in the Nordics: if we really didn’t like it, we could turn around and go home and sell everything.